Spring 2024 Career & Internship Fair Week

-It is important to consider what kind of job/internship role you are looking for when choosing to attend one or several of these events.
-Job roles (marketing, training, analysts, etc.) can be found in many industries, so we strongly encourage students to research the industries and kinds of job roles you are interested in, follow employers with those kinds of roles, and attend one or both of the Career Fairs that resonate with your interests.
+Job roles (marketing, training, analysts, etc.) can be found within many industries, so we strongly encourage students to research the industries and kinds of job roles you are interested in, follow employers with those kinds of roles, and approach any employers that resonate with your interests.